|

 including an intriguing rendition conducted by Erich Kunzel.

-Performances of "Ilia's Theme" are strangely more rare despite the
+Performances of "Ilia's Theme" are strangely rarer despite the theme's

-Trek: The Motion Picture has received only three official major
+The Motion Picture has received four official major releases on CD.

-releases on CD.
-An early, 1986 album was pressed by Columbia to match
+An early, 1986 album was pressed by Columbia to match the original LP

 fans were disappointed to find pieces, including Courage's short